 You can pizza, but you're afraid to french fry: Try to forget all those yard sales and dull the aches from your embarrassing ragdolls down the slopes by going big once your ski boots come off.
-Head to Mikuni Sushi in The Village at Northstar and order two rolls that could aptly describe what you did on the slopes: the 911 Roll and the Train Wreck Roll.
-Wash them down with either some sake or Sapporo or both (if you really need to forget that last crash) and vow to take a ski lesson your next time in North Tahoe.
+Head to the Bourbon Pub in The Village at Northstar and indulge your sore muscles (and bruised ego) with cheddar brats wrapped in puff pastry and ialapeno mustard paired with truffle tater tots.
+Wash it down with a craft cocktail (or two if you really need to forget that last crash) and vow to take a ski lesson your next time.

-You're a beacon-wearing backcountry
+You're a beacon-wearing backcountry teleskier:

-teleskier: A Bud Light (with or without lime) is not going to do it for you.
+A Bud Light (with or without lime) is not going to do it for you.
 If we know anything, we know you like your beer hoppier than the Energizer Bunny.
-Head to the Mellow Fellow in either Crystal Bay or downtown Truckee and choose from their constantly rotating menu of 40 craft beers on tap.
-Or head to the Fat Cat Café in Tahoe City to refuel.
-Dork out on avalanche conditions with fellow teleskiers, AT skiers and splitboarders.
+Head to Alibi Ale Works Public House in Incline Village where the local craft brewery features an extensive line-up of beers that are balanced between traditional European styles, super-fresh hoppy beers, and innovative one-offs.
+Or head to the Fat Cat Café in Tahoe City to re-fuel.
+Dork out on avalanche conditions with fellow teleskiers.
+AT skiers and splitboarders.
 Or simply sip your hoppy beer and talk about the majestic art of the free-heel tele turn.